tagohd/mono/Characters/Luke's Noble Steed.md

 >[!question] Is she [[Luke Campbell|Luke's]] horse, or is he merely "borrowing" her?
 >Technically, she belongs to [[The Mothers Campbell|his parents]], but she's effectively Luke's horse.
 His parents may have their own horse(s).
 (Luke's parents must be pretty rich then.)

-[[The Dragon|Edna]] is in love with her, but she can't reciprocate because she's a horse.
+[[Ednathrallor Verdensmorder|Edna]] is in love with her, but she can't reciprocate because she's a horse.

 %%
 sudoMinor:: Answered an unanswered question.
 (Who owns Pauline?)